Pan-Canadian-Genome-Library/molecular-data-submission-workflow/docs/testing.md

 ### 🧪 **Test Scenario 3: Partial Biospecimen Entities Pre-submitted**

-**Purpose**: Test the workflow when some biospecimen entities have been submitted to PCGL in advance, but others have not.
+**Purpose**: Test the workflow when we assume some biospecimen entities have been submitted to PCGL in advance, but others have not.
 This tests the workflow's ability to handle mixed biospecimen entity states.

 **What this tests**:
 - Mixed biospecimen entity submission scenarios